zie87/zie87.github.io/_posts/2023-08-05-function-ref.md

 ```
 {: .nolineno}

-You can see the progress we made so far in  [compiler explorer](https://godbolt.org/z/nxaa7sGcf)
-or if you want to see more what happens in [cpp insights](https://cppinsights.io/s/c9bb50cd).
+You can see the progress we made so far in  [compiler explorer](https://godbolt.org/z/nxaa7sGcf), or if you want to see more about what happens in [cpp insights](https://cppinsights.io/s/c9bb50cd).

 ### The *`noex`* trait

-A lot of the implementations in the [proposal][2] are dependend on the exception
-specifier.
-To check if our signature is `noexcept` we need to implement an
-additional type trait:
+Many implementations in the [proposal][2] depend on the exception specifier.
+To check if our signature is `noexcept`, we need to implement an additional type trait:

 ```cpp
 namespace detail {